 2mcp_host_and_server_boundaries: 7

 3shared_protocol_reduction: 5The arithmetic is only a mental model.
-It tells you why interoperability is attractive; it doesn't prove that connecting more servers is safe.
+It explains why interoperability is attractive; it doesn't prove that connecting more servers is safe.

 MCP uses three participant roles.
 Keeping them distinct prevents a common design error: treating a remote server as if it were the model, or treating the model as if it were the executor.